- Documentation

 deleting the corresponding file from storage, but this is

-strongly discouraged.
-Use the
+discouraged.
+Instead, use the

 Enabled

-checkbox in the dialog above instead.
+checkbox instead.

 Security Notice